steeladept/steeladept.github.io/pages/zabbix/Zabbix4ProxyInstall.md

 This document will take the user from an intial CENTOS 7 setup to a full Zabbix installation.
 All steps should be included and anything missing should be added or relayed to the author for addition.

-## Before Beginning ##

->Make sure the database the proxy will be using is already installed.
-See my [MySQL Install Guide](./Zabbix4MySQLInstall.md) for instructions on installing MySQL for Zabbix Proxies.

-NOTE:  This typically will be on the same servers, but can be separated if necessary.
-Either way, you need to ensure it exist first.

 ## Installing Zabbix Prerequisites ##

 - Install the Zabbix Repository